bmeurer/benediktmeurer.de/_posts/2017-03-01-v8-behind-the-scenes-february-edition.markdown

 $
 {% endhighlight %}

-n this trivial example, the performance difference is already **2.5x**, and TurboFan doesn’t even generate awesome code ⸺ yet.
+In this trivial example, the performance difference is already **2.5x**, and TurboFan doesn’t even generate awesome code ⸺ yet.
 So you take the performance hit just because you’re faced with the choice of two extremes: Fast path vs. slow path.
 And V8’s focus on the fast path in the past often led to making the slow path even slower, for example because you pay more for tracking feedback that you need to generate almost perfect code in some fast case, or simply because you have to fall through even more checks to get to the slow path.

 Taking a step back again: If TurboFan was supposed to help us, then it had to do something about the slow path too.
 And we figured that we’d have to address two things to make this happen: